EngiKnight/CS283/2-StudentDB/a2-questions.md

     - **(c)** We see from above adding a student with a very large student ID (ID=99999) increased the file size to 6400000 as shown by `ls` but the raw storage only increased to 12K as reported by `du`.
 Can provide some insight into why this happened?

         > **ANSWER:**
-        Large IDs create a “hole” in the file at offset `(99999 * 64)`, which doesn’t consume real disk blocks until data is actually written there. `ls` shows the logical file size, while `du` shows only the actual blocks allocated.
+        Large IDs create a hole in the file at offset `(99999 * 64)`, which doesn’t consume real disk blocks until data is actually written there. `ls` shows the logical file size, while `du` shows only the actual blocks allocated.
 Linux filesystems handle sparse files efficiently, so the disk usage is still small.